 This stimulation of the central nervous system means heightened alertness and focus and coordination.
 All helpful, whether hunting mammoth or a parking space.

 No wonder that 90% of people ingest caffeine daily.
 Worldwide.

 Caffeine also reduces inflammation.
 It is used to treat apnea and irregular heartbeats in babies.
 It helps with short-term memory and mood.
 It is a component of many medicines, particularly those for headache (great-grandma was right—the old remedy of drinking coffee for a headache is valid).

 Caffeine in Tea: A Bonus

 And caffeine has been shown to protect against skin cancer (basal cell and squamous cell carcinoma) caused by ultraviolet radiation (sunlight, tanning lamps).
-When my grandmother developed skin cancer in the 1970s, few of us knew much about skin cancer and its seriousness.
-Today, it is a major public health problem, spurring research studies.

 There are many stages in the progression of cancer, offering multiple opportunities to target treatment.
 Tea—with its antioxidant (due to all those polyphenols) and hence anticarcinogenic mechanisms—has great potential in preventing, slowing, or even reversing skin cancer.
 And indeed, ingesting green or black tea or caffeine alone has been shown to inhibit these cancers in mice.